jst-build/jst/examples/cpp-tutorial/README.md

 Also with the test suite, you can still directly print the `stdout` artifact of a test report by specifying its path, e.g., via `-P test/libgreet/stdout`.

+### Summary: Stage 3

+In this tutorial stage, you learned about the general test concept used by `jst`.
+Furthermore, it was shown how to use the available C/C++ test rules to define binary tests, shell tests, and test suites.

 ## Stage 4: External, export, and install targets